wafaajaunnoo/AntsInMyCode/algorithm.md

 ## 3.1 Ant Colony Optimization

-Ant colony optimisation (ACO) draws its inspiration from several ant species' foraging strategies.
+Ant colony optimisation [hereafter: ACO] draws its inspiration from several ant species' foraging strategies.
 These ants leave pheromone trails on the ground to indicate a good route for the colony's other ants to take.
 An analogous method is used by ant colony optimisation to address optimisation issues. <sup><sub>[[7]](https://www.researchgate.net/publication/308953674_Ant_Colony_Optimization).</sub></sup>
 ### The Algorithm
 To solve any problem that exists, a Turing Machine would:
 1. Start with an input string on its tape.